PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-22 11:16:29
+Last updated: 2024-04-22 11:17:02
-Random Quote: Sex now, we'll do the foreplay after. - Lily Aldrin
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys